awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 + **db\.m6g** – General\-purpose instance classes powered by AWS Graviton2 processors\.
 These deliver balanced compute, memory, and networking for a broad range a general purpose workloads\.
 The db\.m6g DB instance classes are available only in the following regions: US East \(N\.
 Virginia\), US East \(Ohio\), US West \(Oregon\), Europe \(Ireland\), Europe \(Frankfurt\), Asia Pacific \(Tokyo\), Asia Pacific \(Mumbai\), Asia Pacific \(Singapore\), and Asia Pacific \(Sydney\)\.

   You can modify a DB instance to use one of the DB instance classes powered by AWS Graviton2 processors by completing the same steps as any other DB instance modification\.
-+ **db\.m5d** – Newest\-generation instance classes that are optimized for low latency, very high random I/O performance, and high sequential read throughput\.
++ **db\.m5d** – Newest generation instance classes that are optimized for low latency, very high random I/O performance, and high sequential read throughput\.
-+ **db\.m5** – Latest\-generation general\-purpose instance classes that provide a balance of compute, memory, and network resources, and are a good choice for many applications\.
++ **db\.m5** – Latest generation general\-purpose instance classes that provide a balance of compute, memory, and network resources, and are a good choice for many applications\.
 The db\.m5 instance classes provide more computing capacity than the previous db\.m4 instance classes\.
 They are powered by the AWS Nitro System, a combination of dedicated hardware and lightweight hypervisor\.
 + **db\.m4** – General\-purpose instance classes that provide more computing capacity than the previous db\.m3 instance classes\.
 + **db\.m3** – General\-purpose instance classes that provide more computing capacity than the previous db\.m1 instance classes\.
-+ **db\.m1** – Earlier\-generation general\-purpose instance classes\.
++ **db\.m1** – Earlier generation general\-purpose instance classes\.

 The following are the Memory Optimized DB instance classes available:
 + **db\.z1d** – Instance classes optimized for memory\-intensive applications\.
 These offer both high compute capacity and a high memory footprint\.
 High frequency z1d instances deliver a sustained all core frequency of up to 4\.0 GHz\.